tinkten7/FarmBuddy/README.md

 •	Incorporating data analytics to provide farmers with insights on product demand and customer preferences.etc..<br>
 •Adding other technological api's that farmers needed for smart farming.<br>
 <h2>Conclusion</h2><br>
 In conclusion, farm Buddy is a farmer-to-customer online marketplace platform that provides a simple, secure, and cost-effective way for farmers to connect with customers directly.
-The platform leverages modern technologies such as HTML, CSS, Bootstrap, JavaScript,and AMD Instances to provide a seamless and efficient user experience.
-The inclusion of a chatbot further enhances the customer experience by providing quick and easy access to important information.<br>
+The platform leverages modern technologies such as HTML, CSS, Bootstrap, JavaScript,and AMD Instances to provide a seamless and efficient user experience.Implemented an in-built agrichat bot providing farmers with interactive assistance and answering their questions in real-time.<br>
 <h2>Instance Information</h2><br>
 •Machine Type-t2d-standard-1<br>
 •CPU Platform-AMD Milian<br>